zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

 ### Training Siamese Networks with Triplet Loss

 Key Training Objective:<br>
-Minimize the distance between the anchor and the positive d(a, p)<br>
+Minimize the distance between the anchor and the positive d(a, p).<br>
 Maximize the distance between the anchor and the negative d(a, n), with at least a predefined margin(m).<br>

 #### Distance Metric

-The distance d between the feature vectors is computed to assess similarity.
+The distance d is computed to assess similarity.
 A common choice is the Euclidean distance:<br>
 d(x1, x2) = || f(x1;θ) - f(x2;θ) ||<br>

 A large distance suggests that the images likely belong to different people.<br>